royalgraphx/DarwinKVM/README.md

 ``macOS can be very picky about the devices present in the DSDT and so our job is to correct it.
 The main devices that need to be corrected for macOS to work properly:``

- - Embedded controllers(EC)
+ - Embedded controller (EC)
-   - All semi-modern Intel machines have an EC (usually called H_EC, ECDV, EC0, etc...) exposed in their DSDT, with many AMD systems also having it exposed.
-These controllers are generally not compatible with macOS and can cause a kernel panic, so they need to be hidden from macOS. macOS Catalina requires a device named EC to be present though, so a dummy EC is created.
+   - macOS Catalina+ requires a device named EC to be present, so we create a dummy EC.
+The USBX devices (See next) also requires an EC device to work.
  - USBX
-   - For Skylake and newer plus AMD.
-This file is plug-and-play and requires no device configuration, do not use it on Broadwell and older.
+   - This sets the correct USB power properties for charging devices like phones.
  - Plugin type
-   - This allows the use of XCPM providing native CPU power management on Intel Haswell and newer CPUs, the SSDT will connect to the first thread of the CPU.
+   - This generally allows the use of XCPM providing native CPU power management on Intel CPUs.
+Our version will enable VMPlatformPlugin XCPM, exactly like a Parallels VM.

-For our Virtual Machine use case, we will be emulating an Intel Cascade Lake CPU so regardless of the host architecture, the only ACPI's we require to boot macOS will be EC-USBX and PLUG.
+For our Virtual Machine use case, we will be emulating an Intel Cascade Lake CPU so regardless of the host architecture, the only ACPI's we require to boot macOS will be SSDT-EC-USBX and SSDT-PLUG.

 You can view the CPU ACPI requirements by generation [here](https://dortania.github.io/Getting-Started-With-ACPI/ssdt-platform.html#desktop).